JuliaML/ValueHistories.jl/README.md

 for i = 1:100
   # Store any kind of value without losing type stability
-  # The first push to a key defines the tracked type
+  # The first push! to a key defines the tracked type
   #   push!(history, key, iter, value)
   push!(history, :myval1, i, i / 2)